SHI-Labs/SH-GAN/README.md

 Also you need to:
 * Download the data, put them as the directories mentioned in Data session.
+* Create ```./pretrained``` and move all downloaded pretrained models in it.
 * Create ```./log/shgan_ffhq/99999_eval``` and ```./log/shgan_places2/99999_eval```

+Some simple things to do to resolve the issues:
+* The evaluation code caches and later relys on ```.cache/****_real_feat.npy``` for FID calculation.
+If it corrupts, numbers will be wrong.
+But you can simple remove it and the code will auto recompute one.
+* The final stage of FID computation requires CPU resource so it is normal to be slow, so be patient.

 ## Training